 Action 1 would modify the recreational fixed closed season for greater amberjack.
-Based on the spawning season for greater amberjack, Preferred Alternative 2 may provide the greatest benefit to the resource and biological environment as the recreational fishing season would be closed during peak spawning for all of the Gulf (March - May) (Harris et al. 2007; Murie and Parkyn 2008).
-Broadly, spawning has been observed throughout the Gulf from February through June (Beasley 1993; Wells and Rooker 2004; Harris et. al 2007).
-This would entirely remove a spring recreational season for greater amberjack.
-Being closed during spawning, as the commercial sector is, is expected to be more beneficial to the biological environment and would assist with helping the stock recover as fishing would be closed during months of the majority of peak recreational fishing effort (May - August).
+Based on the spawning season for greater amberjack, Preferred Alternative 2 may provide the greatest benefit to the resource and biological environment as the recreational fishing season would be closed during the entirety of spawning (February - June) in the Gulf of Mexico (Beasley 1993; Wells and Rooker 2004) including peak spawning from March-May (Harris et. al. 2007; Murie and Parkyn 2008) for all of the Gulf.
+However, Preferred Alternative 2 would entirely remove a spring recreational season for greater amberjack.
+Being closed during spawning, as the commercial sector is expected to be more beneficial to the biological environment and would assist with helping the stock recover as fishing would be closed during months of the majority of peak recreational fishing effort (May - August).
 However, it is unknown if greater amberjack are more susceptible to fishing mortality during the spawning season and if there is a subsequent effect on spawning success or year class strength in future years.
-However, a study by Harris et al. (2007) suggested spawning aggregations of greater amberjack were targeted by fishermen in the South Atlantic, but no evidence of this was presented.
-Diver observations in Belize documented greater amberjack in pair courtship while in schools of 120 fish (Graham and Castellanos 2005).
-It is unknown if fishermen target these schools or aggregations of greater amberjack more heavily during spawning than at other times of the year, however anecdotal stakeholder conversation suggests this is occurring.
-Alternatives 1 and 3 allow for harvest to occur during peak spawning (May) and during peak recreational effort (May under both and August under Alternative 1), which could affect rebuilding.
-While both Preferred Alternative 2 and Alternative 3 start recreational fishing at the beginning of a wave, which would help with more accurate landings estimates, Preferred Alternative 2 is expected to provide the greatest positive benefits to the resource by protecting greater amberjack during peak spawning and highest recreational effort.
+However, a study by Harris et al. (2007) suggested spawning aggregations of greater amberjack were targeted by fishermen in the South Atlantic, but no evidence of this was presented in the Gulf.
+Diver observations in Belize documented greater amberjack in pair courtship when in schools of 120 fish (Graham and Castellanos 2005).
+It is unknown if fishermen target these schools or aggregations of greater amberjack more heavily during spawning than at other times of the year; however, anecdotal stakeholder conversation suggests this is occurring.
+Alternatives 1 and 3 allow for harvest to occur during peak spawning (May) which could affect rebuilding.
+While both Preferred

+Alternative 2 and Alternative 3 start recreational fishing at the beginning of a wave, which aligns with the Marine Recreational Information Program sampling design, Preferred Alternative 2 is expected to provide the greatest positive benefits to the resource by protecting greater amberjack during peak spawning and highest recreational effort.
 This could increase the reproductive success of the greater amberjack stock and is expected to assist with rebuilding.
 Overall, it is unlikely that changes to the Gulf greater amberjack recreational fixed closed season would substantially change recreational reef fish fishing effort and result in any significant effects on the biological environment, including non-target species, because this action would not substantially change the prosecution of the reef fish fishery.
 It is expected catch and release trips for greater amberjack would continue as they already do.
 For this same reason, no additional impacts to Endangered Species Act (ESA)-listed species or introduction of invasive species are anticipated as a result of this action.